patonlab/GoodVibes/README.md

 * **Media**

     To apply the media correction to calculations performed on solvent molecules, the calculation output file should match the name passed in the media argument, for example, if performing the correction on water, the output file should be named H2O.log and the command line option should be `--media H2O`.
+    GoodVibes will recognize the following solvent molecule names: meco2h / aceticacid, acetone, mecn / acetonitrile, benzene, 1buoh / 1butanol, 2buoh / 2butanol, 2butanone, tbuoh / tbutylalcohol, ccl4 / carbontetrachloride,
+        phcl / chlorobenzene, chcl3 / chloroform, cyclohexane, 12dce  / 12dichloroethane, diethyleneglycol, et2o / diethylether, diglyme, dme / 12dimethoxyethane,
+        dmf / dimethylformamide, dmso / dimethylsulfoxide, 14dioxane, etoh / ethanol, etoac / acoet / ethylacetate, ethyleneglycol, glycerin, hmpa / hexamethylphosphoramide,
+        hmpt / hexamethylphosphoroustriamide, hexane, meoh / methanol, mtbe / methyltbutylether, ch2cl2 / methylenechloride, dcm / dichloromethane, nmp / nmethyl2pyrrolidinone,
+        meno2 / nitromethane, pentane, 1propanol, 2propanol, pyridine, thf / tetrahydrofuran, toluene, et3n / triethylamine, h2o / water, oxylene, mxylene, pxylene

 #### .yaml File Formatting
 When using the --pes or --graph options in GoodVibes, a .yaml file must be provided to the program to specify qualities like reaction pathways, provided conformers, and other formatting options.
+An example .yaml file is shown below:

+    --- # PES
+    # Double S addition
+       Reaction: [Int-I+TolS+TolSH, Int-II+TolSH, Int-III]

+    --- # SPECIES
+       Int-I     : Int-I_*
+       TolS      : TolS
+       TolSH     : TolSH
+       Int-II    : Int-II_*
+       Int-III   : Int-III_*

+    --- # FORMAT
+       dec : 1
+       units: kcal/mol

+options in the # FORMAT block are not necessary, but allow for stylistic choices to be employed.
+Current options that can be specified for either --pes or --graph options are:

+        dec : either 1 or 2 (decimal points in output) units : either kcal/mol or kJ/mol
+        legend : True or False (puts legend on graph) ylim : y_min,y_max (y axis limits on graph) color : Color (color of line for a reaction pathway, multiple pathways can have different colors i.e. color1,color2,color3 etc.) pointlabel : True or False (labels relative energy on graph at point) xlabel : True or False (displays structure labels at pathway points on x axis) title : Title (title displayed on graph)
+        gridlines: True or False (displays gridlines on graph) dpi : number (specify dpi (dots per inch) of an image, will automatically save output image at specified dpi) show_conformers : True or False (displays a point for each conformer of a certain compound at its relative energy on graph) show_gconf : True or False (displays the effect of multiple accessible conformers correction if applied)

 **Tips and Troubleshooting**
 *	The python file doesn’t need to be in the same folder as the Gaussian files.
 Just set the location of GoodVibes.py in the $PATH variable